theatersoft/home/README.md

 >   ```
 >

 Run the host deploy script.
-(If you've configured multiple hosts there will be an npm script for each host.)
+If you've configured multiple hosts there will be an npm script for each host.
 ```
 npm run deploy-${HOSTNAME}
 ```
+The first deploy to the local host will prompt for sudo password.
+It needs to create `/opt/theatersoft`, install `authbind`, and install the service.

 The deploy process installs the platform server [@theatersoft/server](https://www.npmjs.com/package/@theatersoft/server) along with any configured service modules.
 On the local root server [@theatersoft/client](https://www.npmjs.com/package/@theatersoft/client) is also installed.
-The server is started at the end of the deploy script.

-> The `theatersoft.service` systemd unit is enabled to restart automatically after reboot.
+> The systemd `theatersoft.service` is started and enabled to restart automatically after reboot.
 The usual management commands apply, e.g.:
 > ```
 >  systemctl status theatersoft
 >  systemctl stop theatersoft